WilliamHiatt/SeniorCapStone/README.md

 ### Installs
 Run on initial startup.
 The very first code block of Project_Pipeline.ipynb includes all the installations one should need to use the notebook.
-You can run the entire code block and it will auto install for you.
+You can run the entire code block and it will auto-install for you.
 You can see this code block below:
 ```
 # Dataframe and sentiment analysis
 !pip install pandas